spluta/MMMAudio/README.md

    -- UGen
 ```

 At the current time, the struct that represents the Graph has to have the same name as the file that it is in, so the struct/Graph FeedbackDelays has to be in the file FeedbackDelays.mojo.
-This file only needs to be in Mojo package, but otherwise can be anywhere.
+This file needs to be in a Mojo package, but otherwise can be anywhere.
 You tell the compiler where this file is when you declare the MMMAudio python class, as such:

 mmm_audio = MMMAudio(128, num_input_channels=12, num_output_channels=2, in_device=in_device, out_device=out_device, graph_name="Record", package_name="examples")